How to choose the best camera for you.

 4. Have you made your selection and ready to feel the passion of your camera and, have the best time of your life?
 I have some excellent recommendations below that I have put together to help you get what you want today.

 I have and have had many cameras through the years.
 For medium format my Mamiya 654, I primarily shoot with the Nikon D5 DSLR, and my older D2X.
 Why I use Nikon… I really appreciate Nikon’s mindfulness to its consumer.
 They keep it real user- friendly with the transitions of updated and improved features.
 I always feel that I can easily find my way around with each upgrade.
 As a pro-photographer who began shooting with film, I also loved how they made sure their new era of digital cameras could adapt with the lenses from our film cameras.
-Example: The lenses I used for my wonderful Nikon F100 35mm film camera, were transferable to use with Nikon’s first digital D2H, (which was my first digital camera).
+Example: The newer AF (auto focus) lenses I used for my wonderful Nikon F100 35mm film camera are interchangeable with Nikon’s digital cameras.
+My first digital camera was a Nikon D2H.

 Camera Body of choice: Nikon D5 DSLR